Troponin C, slow skeletal and cardiac muscles: Physiologic regulation of calcium sensitivity

 The calcium sensitivity of the sarcomere, that is, the calcium concentration at which muscle contraction occurs, is directly determined by the calcium binding affinity of cNTnC.
 To date, there are no known post-translational modifications of cTnC that impact its calcium binding affinity.
 However, calcium binding by cNTnC is a dynamic process that can be impacted by the closed-to-open conformational equilibrium of cNTnC, the domain positioning of cNTnC, or the relative availability of cTnI_{148-159}, the physiologic binding partner of cNTnC.
 The closed-to-open equilibrium of cNTnC can be shifted towards the open state by small compounds (see section below on troponin-binding drugs).
 Domain positioning of cNTnC can be impacted by phosphorylation of cTnI, of which the most important site in humans is Ser22/Ser23.
 The availability of cTnI_{148-159} depends on the blocked-closed-open equilibrium of tropomyosin on actin, which can be impacted by any interactions involving the thin filament, including actin-myosin cross-bridging and length dependent activation (also known as stretch activation or the Frank Starling law of the heart).
 All of these processes can be impacted by mutations (see section below on disease-causing mutations).

+Clinical significance

 Disease-causing mutations

+Point mutations can occur in cTnC inducing alterations to Ca^{2+} and Mg^{2+} binding and protein structure, leading to abnormalities in muscle contraction.
+In cardiac muscle, they are related to dilated cardiomyopathy (DCM) and hypertrophic cardiomyopathy (HCM).